gflohr/qgoda-site/en/news/client-side-syntax-highlighting.md

 PrismJS will not highlight the code block.
 This will be fixed in a later version of the highlighter plug-in (see https://github.com/gflohr/qgoda-plugin-tt2-highlight/issues and https://github.com/gflohr/qgoda/issues/51).
-Until then, you either have to mark every code block as language "none" (or with the class "language-none") or you have to resort to a little bit of JavaScript:
+Until then, you either have to mark every affected code block as language "none" (or with the class "language-none") or you have to resort to a little bit of JavaScript:

 <!--QGODA-NO-XGETTEXT-->